IP-CAM/Google-Sitemap-for-Opencart-v.4.x/README.md

 - **Multilingual Support**: Generate language-specific XML sitemaps, ensuring URLs, titles, and descriptions are displayed in the chosen language for submission to Google Search Console.
 - **Automatic Updates**: Automatically updates the sitemap with any changes to your store’s content.
 - **User-Friendly Setup**: Enjoy a seamless setup process through the OpenCart interface, designed for ease of use and efficiency.
-- **Full Compatibility**: Fully compatible with OpenCart 4.x, ensuring smooth integration with your existing setup.
+- **Full Compatibility**: Fully compatible with OpenCart 3.x, ensuring smooth integration with your existing setup.
+- **Multi-Store Support**: Customize product, category, manufacturer, and information pages to display per store, allowing for tailored sitemaps for each store within your multi-store setup.

 ---